alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Login to the Safe Haven Management domain controller with a domain administrator account

-- Open "Windows Administrative Tools" and then the "Active Directory Domains and Trust" MMC
+- From the "Server Management" application, select `Tools -> Group Policy Management` then `Active Directory Domains and Trust`

-- Right click the management domain name and select "Properties"
+- Right click the management domain name and select `Properties`

 - Click on "Trusts" tab then click "New Trust"